 The crème fraïche melts slowly over the beans to produce a tangy silky sauce and the almonds give a welcome crunch.
 At the last minute I scattered some nori seaweed flakes over the beans for additional flavour and nutrition, which proved to be a good move.
 We ate the beans with homemade bean burgers and the first of this year’s potatoes from the plot.
 Delicious.

-I’ve not given any specific quantities in the recipe below as that will depend on how many you’ve got, how much you like beans and how many people you have to feed.
+I allow one hundred grams of beans per person, but how many you use really depends on how many you’ve got, how much you like beans and how many people you have to feed.
 You can use any green beans you like, but I used French beans.

 Grow your own

-This is the first year, I’ve not had our own green beans for a very long time.
+This is the first year, we’ve not had our own green beans for a very long time.
 Green beans, especially runner beans, are one of the easier crops to produce here in the UK.
 We normally grow a variety of different ones which fill up the freezer nicely and last us for several months.

 As I’ve probably mentioned more often than is good for me, the deer got into our plot last year and ate pretty much everything, so there’s very little we can actually grow now.
 Potatoes, garlic, kale and beetroot are all we’ve managed this year apart from some of CT’s weird and wonderfuls.
 Luckily, the oca seem to be fine.